JohnSnowLabs/johnsnowlabs/docs/en/alab/user_management.md

 ### Identity Provider Mapper

-An Identity Provider Mapper must be defined for importing SAML data provided by the External Identity Provider (IDP) and using it for authenticating into Annotation Lab.
-This allows user profile and other user information to be imported and made available into Annotation Lab.
+An Identity Provider Mapper must be defined for importing SAML data provided by the External Identity Provider (IDP) and using it for authenticating into Generative AI Lab.
+This allows user profile and other user information to be imported and made available into Generative AI Lab.

 On Identity Providers > SAML page click on the `Mappers` tab located next to the `Settings` tab and follow the steps below: